 This is 365 DNI, a Polish 50 Shades of Grey that hopes you overlook its rapist apologist premise that also romanticizes kidnapping.
 The movie tries to convince you that it’s an erotic romantic drama when it’s just an average trashy porn movie.

-Massimo can get gaggy blowjobs on command.
+Massimo can get laid anytime and anyhow.
 But he’s obsessed with a girl he saw on a beach one day before his Dad gets assassinated and he gets shot.
 The girl is Laura, a feisty woman who is in an unhappy relationship with a bald dude that constantly embarrasses her.

 These two are as well-written as two characters in a Pornhub clip.
 He tries to tame her with buffet-style meals, shopping, and swanky parties.
 She semi-resists his out of camera dick.
 They tease and provoke each other in a series of cringe scenes that include ice cream licking, pole dancing, and glamorized coercion.
 It gets sillier and monotonous at every turn.
 He succeeds by saving her from drowning.
 She gets more shopping montages.